 Recognition and high relationship behavior make complete and total sense—except when they don’t!
 Cheerleading (in and of itself) is not a leadership style!
 The same goes for empowerment and guidance.
 There is no approach that is inherently good or, for that matter, bad.
 It all depends!
 And, in the absence of context, it is so very difficult to discern exactly what it depends upon!

-What is one thing you can you do as a leader to enhance the probability that the approach you are using (with an individual for a task) is aligned with his/her performance-related needs?
+- What is one thing you can do as a leader to enhance the probability that the approach you are using (with an individual for a task) is aligned with his/her performance-related needs?